davidyell/CakePHP-Listing/README.md

 You will need to activate the plugin in your `app/Config/bootstrap.php` using `CakePlugin::load('Listing')`, unless you are already using `CakePlugin::loadAll()`

+#Requirements
+Cake 2
+Containable,
+The models you are using with this behaviour must have Containable enabled.
+`public $actsAs = array('Containable', 'Listing.Listable');`
+I tend to add Containable to my AppModel as it's handy to have everywhere!

 #Usage
 You can attach to the model using the `$actsAs` array.
 As you would normally.
 You **must** include the name of the related model that you want to join to when you configure the behaviour.